sulaimanmugahed/MinimalApiTemplate/README.md

 The core domain logic can be reused across different applications, promoting code sharing and reducing redundancy.

 ## Template Features
-1. User Auhentication and Authorization using Microsoft identity and jwt
+1. User Auhentication and Authorization using Microsoft identity and jwt bearer token
 2. Repository Pattern and UnitOfWork
-3. SoftDelete and Aduince to Tracking entities changes
+3. Entity Tracking and SoftDelete technique
 4. logging system with Serilog library
 5. Swagger Client and Documentation
 6. API Versioning